 For Item 3, inspectors will use the methods described in NUREG-1507 to estimate the MDC for hand-held instruments.
 MDCs may be calculated using the NUREG-1507 methods considering a variety of alpha, beta, and gamma radiation detectors and potentially contaminated media.
 A detector response above the corresponding MDC will prompt the inspector to collect additional data/information in the immediate area.

 For Item 4, smears will be collected and measured for gross alpha or beta activity to quantify the removable fraction, or more specifically, to determine if removable Ra-226 is present.
 Smears may be counted in the analytical laboratory to confirm the presence of Ra-226.
 Direct measurements will also be performed using a combination gas proportional detector (or functional equivalent).
 Both alpha and alpha-plus-beta measurements should be collected to optimize detection potential.
 Ra-226 and some associated decay products are alpha emitters.
-The alpha radiation may be easily attenuated by thin layers of dut, clean paint, moisture, etc. The beta emissions from other progeny will often provide a more accurate quantification of the total surface activity levels.
+The alpha radiation may be easily attenuated by thin layers of dust, clean paint, moisture, etc. The beta emissions from other progeny will often provide a more accurate quantification of the total surface activity levels.
 Smear and direct measurement (totals) data may be used to support dose calculations, as required.

 All quantitative ALs are measurements in excess of background for confirmed Ra-226 contamination.
 Inspectors may use in situ or volumetric sampling, as required, to confirm that radiation emanating from the source is due to Ra-226.